lambdaxymox/cglinalg/README.md

 most common linear algebra operations for implementing rendering algorithms, real-time collision detection, etc. All data types are designed to be exportable to external interfaces such as foreign function interfaces or external hardware.
-This serves the **cglinalg** goal to be a platform agnostic foundation for computer graphics applications in other languages and ecosystems as well.
+This serves the **cglinalg** goal to be a platform-agnostic foundation for computer graphics applications in other languages and ecosystems as well.
 Specific features of the library include:
 * Basic linear algebra with matrices and vectors up to dimension four.